 On the territory of Rostov you can also visit:

-- Avraamiev-Bogoyavlensky monastery is the oldest monastery in the North-East of Russia, built in the XI century, but, unfortunately, it was almost completely destroyed during the Polish intervention.
+- Avraamiev-Bogoyavlensky monastery is the oldest monastery in the North-East of Russia, built in the XI century, but, unfortunately, it was almost completely destroyed.

 - The Varnitsky Holy Trinity Monastery (in the vicinity of Rostov the Great).
 The monastery was founded in 1427 – after the discovery of the relics of St. Sergius of Radonezh – on the very spot of the house of St. Sergius.